 This statistical portrait presents, in roughly 100 pages, a broad comparison between the situation of the Member States of the EU and the African Union.

 You are not a ‘data-type’ person, but want to know more about these statistics?
 Then our articles in ‘Statistics Explained’ are for you!

-Have a look at our infographic comparing the EU28 with the 15 non-EU G20 countries across different statistical fields.
+Have a look at our publication comparing the EU with the non-EU members of the G20 across different statistical fields.